Apodini/SwiftWeb/README.md

 <img align="left" alt="SwiftWeb logo" src="Images/swiftweb.png" width=100>

 ### SwiftWeb
-Run Your SwiftUI App on a Swift Server.<br/>
-Serve Many Clients with Your SwiftUI Web App.
+**Run Your SwiftUI App on a Swift Server.
+Serve Many Clients with Your SwiftUI Web App.**

 ---

 <img align="right" alt="SwiftWeb logo" src="Images/swiftweb-architecture.png" width=300>

-With **SwarmUI**, you can easily provide a web interface to your existing SwiftUI app.
-SwarmUI renders SwiftUI code to HTML and CSS and keeps a WebSocket connection to connected Browsers.
+With **SwiftWeb**, you can easily provide a web interface to your existing SwiftUI app.
+SwiftWeb renders SwiftUI code to HTML and CSS and keeps a WebSocket connection to connected Browsers.
 User input events are sent to your Swift server which runs your application logic.
 Screen updates are sent back to connected clients.

 ## Requirements